hendramanu/SinarAlamMarmer/pages/tentang.md

 ---
 layout: page
-title: About
+title: Tentang Kami
-permalink: "/about/"
+permalink: "/tentang/"
-image: assets/images/screenshot.png
+image: assets/images/intro.jpg
 ---

 This website is a demonstration to see **Affiliates Jekyll theme** in action.